JetBrains/teamcity-documentation/topics/jacoco.md

 sources

 </td>

 <td>

-Space\-delimited set of paths relative to the checkout directory to read sources from.
+Space-delimited set of paths relative to the checkout directory to read sources from.
 Does not need to be listed by default.

 </td>